julius-kirima/yuninet-platform/README.md

 ## 👤 About the Founder

 **Julius Kirima**
 Founder & CEO, Yuninet Platform

-A passionate student innovator on a mission to empower schools and youth through digital technology.
+A passionate student innovator on a mission to empower youth and schools through digital technology.
-Julius is currently pursuing ICT Level 6 (CBET) at Kiirua Technical Training Institute to sharpen his development and system analysis skills.

 > "I'm not just building an app — I'm building a future where students lead with technology."